oracle/coherence-go-client/README.md

 ## <a name="doc"></a>Documentation

-Visit the documentation on [pkg.go.dev](https://pkg.go.dev/github.com/oracle/coherence-go-client).
+Visit the documentation on [pkg.go.dev](https://pkg.go.dev/github.com/oracle/coherence-go-client) or the [FAQ Page](https://github.com/oracle/coherence-go-client/wiki/FAQ).

 ## <a name="examples"></a>Examples